Overdimension vehicles and loads need to follow additional requirements before travelling on our roads.

 We will endeavour to process your application within two days so please ensure you submit your application in advance.

-Urgent applications (genuinely unplanned and required last minute) will be processed on special request and we will call you if we have any questions.
+Urgent applications (genuinely unplanned and required last minute) will be processed on special request and we'll call you if we have any questions.

 Operator checks